crossplane/upjet/docs/generating-a-provider.md

    func Configure(p *config.Provider) {
        p.AddResourceConfigurator("github_branch", func(r *config.Resource) {

-           // we need to override the default group that upjet generated for
+           // We need to override the default group that upjet generated for
            // this resource, which would be "github" r.ShortGroup = "branch"

-           // Identifier for this resource is assigned by the provider.
-In other
-           // words it is not simply the name of the resource. r.ExternalName = config.IdentifierFromProvider

            // This resource need the repository in which branch would be created
            // as an input.
 And by defining it as a reference to Repository